Erd\H{o}s-Rado Classes: Structural Partition Relations and Combinatorial Erd o s-Rado Classes

-Note that the omission of \big will lead to some nonstandard notation, e. g., $\cK^{\chi-or}_\mu$ are the $\mu$-big elements of $\cK^{\chi-or}$ according to the bigness notion given in Example \ref{chior-spr-ex}, rather than all elements of $\cK^{\chi-or}$ whose universe has cardinality $\mu$.
-Iin particular $\cK^{\chi-or}_\mu$ will have structures that are bigger than $\mu$-big when used in this paper.
+Note that the omission of \big will lead to some nonstandard notation, e.g., $\cK^{\chi-or}_\mu$ are the at least $\mu$-big elements of $\cK^{\chi-or}$ according to the bigness notion given in Example \ref{chior-spr-ex}, rather than all elements of $\cK^{\chi-or}$ whose universe has cardinality $\mu$.

+\begin{remark} Note that the existence of a bigness notion for $\cK$ (or just a model satisfying the conclusion of Definition \ref{big-def}.(3)) implies that there is a unique $0$-type realized by any model in $\cK$.
+This is because each model realizes a single $0$-type, and so every model must realize the $0$-type realized in any $\aleph_0$-big model.

+In most examples below, there are no constants, so the $0$-type does not contain information about any `prime structure.'
+However, the semantic definition of types used here (recall Definition \ref{stone-def}) means that the uniqueness of the $0$-type is equivalent to a natural notion of connectedness of the category $\cK$; this connectedness is a reflection of the completeness of a first-order theory in elementary classes. \end{remark}

 Turning to homogeneity, the key observation from Example \ref{bad-color-ex} was that the types of tuples are extra information that can be used to define a coloring.
 In the class of linear orders, there is only one increasing type of an $n$-tuple, so this issue doesn't arise.
-In the general case, we can always use the type as information to color a tuple, so we want homogeneity to mean that the type is the \emph{only} information that can be used to determine the color of a type.
+In the general case, we can always use the type as information to color a tuple, so we want homogeneity to mean that the type is the \emph{only} information that can be used to determine the color of a tuple.